sivadinesh0431/github-api/README.md

-Before running the code, please export your environment variables username and token,
+<b>Before running the code, please export your environment variables username and token,</b>

 $ export username="YOUR_GITHUB_USERNAME"